 These speakers have good sound quality using a digital amplifier.
 Even though they are only 13 x 5 x 6 inches big, they have a frequency response of 90Hz to 15KHz.
 Perfect for most mirror mounting options thanks to JBL’s patent-pending mounts.

 Conclusion: The JBL company was founded by a man who devoted his life to providing quality sound back in 1927.
 He passed away in 1949, but his legacy ideas have continued to expand to the speakers we have today.
 For this reason, we know quality can be found with JBL, no matter how small they are.

 5. BOSS Audio Systems MCBK520B Motorcycle Speaker

 These full-range, 3-inch, black speakers by BOSS Audio Systems will look great on most handlebars.
-They connect easily through Bluetooth, Aux cable, USB/SD, and will even allow you to listen to your favorite FM radio station.
+They connect easily through Bluetooth, Aux cable, and USB/SD, and will even allow you to listen to your favorite FM radio station.
 You can switch between songs and how you play them, using a wireless keychain remote or through your smartphone.

 They are weatherproof to ensure that you do not have to worry about sudden weather issues.
-These speakers also measure in at 5 x 1.5 x 3 inches each.
+These speakers also measure 5 x 1.5 x 3 inches each.
 They use a class A/B amplifier which allows you to tuck it out of the way.

 Conclusion: These speakers are ideal for most people.
-However, their full range function may mean you lose too much bass.
+However, their full-range function may mean you lose too much bass.
 Otherwise, we like the digital display and the keychain.
 Both make it very easy to control these speakers.